Barteling/TwinCAT-Meets-Project-Euler/README.md

 FbProblemSolverBase implements some logic to control states like 'Busy' and 'Done' and has a 'Execute' property to start the  problem solving process.
 The results are returned with a STRING property called: 'Result'.

 #### Problem solver function blocks
 All new problem solving function blocks should inherit from FbProblemSolverBase.
-In the function block base simply call the base class:
+In the new problem solving function block base simply call the base function block:
 ```
 Super^();
 ```